-D. Make-up Work (Grades 1-5)
+D. Make-up Work (Grades 1-4)

-Upon returning to school from an absence, a student must approach his/her teachers(s) and ask for make-up work and tests.
 All make-up work will be marked in FACTS a "0" until it has been returned to the teacher and graded within the allowed window of time based on the number of days they were absent.
 Make-up work turned in late will result in half credit.